tfgrid-studio/tfgrid-compose/README.md

 ## Overview

-TFGrid Deployer is a production-ready deployment platform that makes deploying applications on ThreeFold Grid as simple as `tfgrid-compose up`.
+TFGrid Compose is a production-ready deployment platform that makes deploying applications on ThreeFold Grid as simple as `tfgrid-compose up`.

 **Key Features:**
 - ✅ **One-command deployment** - From zero to running app in 2-3 minutes